Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - Then re-test by running `su max` and then `sudo apt update` - Note that using sudo here is important

+> **Updating/Controling Permissions for the files**

+- You can inspect permissions for a folder or a file with `ls -l`

+- You will see permissions organized in 3 groups (rwx- read write execute, if - then it means that particular permission is absent or not allowed)

+`drwxr-xr-x 2 sysadmin sysadmin  4096 Jan 31 17:57 example-dir`

+- Permissions are arranged in the order of `owner-group-otherusers`

+- Above is the sample display of permissions folders that is created d= directory.
+- Note that there are 9 permissions spots controling `rwxrwxrwx` The first 3 represents the permissions for the file `owner`, next 3 `group` and the last 3 for other `users`

 **Deleting a user or usergroup**